Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 pharmachologic effect

-Acyclovir triphosphate is integrated into the viral DNA chain and blocks its synthesis through competitive inhibition of the viral DNA polymerase.
+Acyclovir triphosphate is integrated into the viral DNA chain and blocks its synthesis through competitive inhibition of viral DNA polymerase.
 The specificity and very high selectivity of action are also due to its predominant accumulation in cells affected by the herpes virus.

 Pharmacokinetics